Bengali Phulkopir Singara / Gobhi Samosa

-Potatoes are truly indispensable in samosa filling but the taste could differ to great extent, depending upon from which region the samosa is hailing from.
-Punjabi samosa will taste very different from the Bengali singara and so as the South Indian ones with undeniable presence of curry leaves.
+Well not possible actually.
+Potatoes are true soulmate of any samosa.
+Potatoes are truly indispensable in samosa filling.
+But the taste could differ to great extent, depending upon from which region the samosa is hailing from.
+Punjabi samosa will taste very different from the Bengali singara and so as the south Indian ones with undeniable presence of curry leaves.

-How Bengali singara is different from the rest of the Indian Samosa ?
+How Bengali singara / gobhi samosa is different from the rest of the Indian aloo Samosa ?

 The ratio of crust to filling is different in Bengali singara.
 That is you will get to taste more filling per bite of singara / samosa in Bengali version.
 Also Bengali singaras are smaller in size too.

-How to make perfect crust for samosa ?
+How to make perfect crust for phulkopir singara / samosa ?

 This depends upon lot on personal choices and the crust of samosa everywhere does not taste the same.
 Some like it khasta or flaky and some like it crispy.
-Some samosas are khasta but not crispy.
-Some like to have tiny blisters or air pockets on its surface which gives a nice crunch to the samosa and also this kind is lot photogenic than the rest ones.
+There are many who do not like those tiny blisters or air pockets on its surface which gives a nice crunch to the samosa.
+But I prefers that one.

 Plain potato samosa needs khasta shell, need not be that crispy but this particular variety of phulgobi singara needs little to be on crunchier side.
 This will truly enhance its taste.